 I have been providing counseling since 1988 when I first started as a peer counselor at the Wake County Women's Center.
 Since that time, I have both owned and worked in private counseling practices, worked for an employee assistance program, worked at a mental health hospital on both the in-patient and outpatient units with adults who had both a mental illness and substance abuse diagnosis, served as the evening counselor at an all-women's college, directed a university women's center, been the on-site counselor at a veterinary college, and directed a postdoc office where I mainly provided career counseling and coaching.
 I am an adjunct teaching professor at North Carolina State University in the Counselor Education Program and have also been an assistant vice provost in the Office for Equal Opportunity at NC State University.

 My counseling focuses on helping adults, couples and adolescents who experience trauma, abuse, violence, victimization, relationship issues, depression, career concerns, life transitions, stress and other mental health concerns.
 My administrative experience has involved working with professionals, scientists, skilled and unskilled workers, and management on sensitive issues related to employment.

 I welcome the opportunity to work with you and look forward to helping you achieve what you desire in your personal and/or professional life.
-Please contact me at either 919-302-1112 or by e-mail at email@example.com to gain the insights you need to become the person you want to be.
+Please contact me at either 919-302-1112 or by e-mail at firstname.lastname@example.org to gain the clarity you need to become the person you want to be.